 Have you tried all of the above and nothing works?
 I'm so sorry to hear that!
 Trust me when I say I know what it feels like!
-All your hard work could disappear, you're already losing followers, your engagement might tank, etc. This is exactly what is happening to me right now.
-Instagram has action blocked me since December 10, 2019!!!
-It has been 11 days and there is no end in sight!
+All your hard work could disappear, you're already losing followers, your engagement might tank, etc. This is exactly what had happened to me.
+I was Instagram action blocked from December 10, 2019 until December 30, 2019!

 I decided to reach out to Facebook support (Facebook owns Instagram) to see if they can fix my problem.
 Facebook Support offered to give me a call and talk to me about how my block came about and how I can fix it.

 The resolution they gave me on the phone is to leave my account alone for "a few days."
 But what does a few days mean exactly?
 And how can you get back to your regular Instagram activity after a long block?

 I asked exactly these questions on my call with Facebook Support.
 You can get the recording of the entire phone conversation by signing up to my newsletter below.
 You will receive a video in which I share the recorded phone conversation with Facebook Support, my story of how I have been action blocked from December 10, 2019 to December 30, 2019, all my action blocked messages, and how to fix the issue!